michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 **Descriptive analytics** is the process of using current and historical data to identify trends and relationships.

+**What is the Modern Data Warehouse?**
+Using cloud services to manage data around big data analytics, relational online analytical processing, streaming real-time data and storing historical data.

 # Types of data
 Different types of data require different types of storage.